 About the Rhododendron Walking Festival

-The Walking Festival is organised by the Rhododendron Walking Festival Committee, comprising of locals from the foothills of the Knockmealdowns and Galtees, in conjunction with local walking group Siul Eile.
+The Walking Festival is organised by the Rhododendron Walking Festival Committee, comprising of locals from the foothills of the Knockmealdowns and Galtees, in conjunction with Siul Eile.

-Siul Eile (www.siuleile.com) is a group formed to bring rural communities together to form walking programs and challenges making use of the under-utilised local environment of each individual community.
-Walking programs are built around using quiet local country roads, forest paths, tracks and trails.
-Programmes are designed to help local communities live quality, healthy lives, socialise together and to combat rural isolation.
-Siul Eile, since its foundation by local Clogheen man Liam Fleming in 2016, has now spread its impact to villages and towns throughout Tipperary, facilitating over 25,000 walks in those communities to date (July 2019)
+Siul Eile (www.siuleile.com) is a walking movement to bring communities together to form walking programs and challenges making use of the under-utilised local environment of each individual community.
+Walking programs are built using quiet country roads, forest paths, tracks and trails.
+Programmes are designed to help local communities live quality healthy lives, socialise together and to combat isolation.
+Siul Eile, since its foundation by local Clogheen man Liam Fleming in 2016, has now spread its impact to villages and towns throughout Tipperary, facilitating over 32,000 walks in those communities to date (February 2020)

 Siul Eile also organise Walking Events throughout the year from short walks to long hikes using forest paths, roads, tracks and trails.
 With many events in the pipeline for 2020.